1.

 Panel Discussion: Friends in Conversation

-Join co-curators Melanie Pocock, Ikon, and Marilou Laneuville, macLYON, alongside three exhibiting artists, for a panel discussion exploring friendship, in response to Ikon’s exhibition Friends in Love and War – L’Éloge des meilleur·es ennemi·es.
+Join co-curators Melanie Pocock, Ikon, and Marilou Laneuville, macLYON, alongside artists Tereza Bušková, Delaine Le Bas and Fabien Verschaere, for a panel discussion exploring friendship.
+This event is organised in response to Ikon’s exhibition Friends in Love and War – L’Éloge des meilleur·es ennemi·es.

 The panel discuss how the theme of friendship has influenced their artistic practices and curatorial ideas – this includes the artists’ residencies which have formed part of the exchange.
 Curated collaboratively, the exhibition illuminates the many faces of friendship to form a nuanced depiction of this vital human relationship.
 It also reflects on diplomatic alliances, as the presentation takes place in the partner cities of Birmingham and Lyon.